Ajay Rai

 Ajay Rai (born 7 October 1969) is an Indian politician and a member of the Indian National Congress since 2012.
 He is a five-time MLA from Uttar Pradesh and the 12th Uttar Pradesh Congress chief.

-A local strongman in the Varanasi area, Rai has changed his party affiliations several times.
+A local strongman politician in the Varanasi area, Rai has changed his party affiliations several times.
 He began his political career as a member of the Bharatiya Janata Party's student wing.
 He won the Legislative Assembly elections from the Kolasla constituency three times in a row between 1996 and 2007 on a BJP ticket.
 He left the party after being denied a Lok Sabha ticket.
 He then joined the Samajwadi Party and unsuccessfully contested the 2009 Lok Sabha elections.
 Subsequently, he won the 2009 Legislative Assembly by-election from the Kolasla constituency as an independent.
 He joined the Indian National Congress in 2012.
 After the Kolasla constituency ceased to exist post-delimitation, he won the 2012 Assembly elections from the newly created Pindra constituency, which comprises a sizeable portion of the former Kolasla constituency.

 He was the Congress candidate for the Varanasi parliament seat in the 2014, 2019, and 2024 general elections, and lost to Narendra Modi.